Intelligence engine

 - Model = interpretation (summaries, prioritisation, next-step guidance)

-For the full current end-user capability list in Assistant, see Eden capabilities.
+For the full end-user capability list in Eden, see Eden capabilities.

 User-facing access